modu/website_grokit_ca/articles/construction/BestSoftwareEngineeringPractices/BestSoftwareEngineeringPractices.markdown

 - DP: total number of possible states.
 - engineering principles: management, look at incentives, do not trust good human nature, it only goes so far
 - ZULU time EVERYWHERE
+- Usability: should grab 5 people, they use the code, it behaves as they expect (also see http://www.joelonsoftware.com/uibook/chapters/fog0000000057.html).
+Python's "least-surprise" principle.
+- Documentation and changes: python's PEP.

 - [Agile Manifesto](http://agilemanifesto.org/)
 --> Robert C. Martin book about SOLID.